 Day 7 – Final Ski & Return to Maniitsoq

 We’ll enjoy a final day of skiing near Maniitsoq.
-In the late afternoon, we’ll return to town and spend our last night onboard M/V Terschillig in Maniitsoq Harbour.
+In the late afternoon, we’ll return to town and spend our last night onboard M/V Balto in Maniitsoq Harbour.

 Day 8 – Departure